SamuelEarl/fanny-pack-ui-old/src/routes/+page.svelte.md

 Fanny Pack UI takes advantage of both scalable CSS utility classes and reusable components.
 The components in Fanny Pack UI are built on top of Tailwind CSS since Tailwind has already done all the heavy lifting of creating utility classes to cover most styling needs.
 However, no framework can possibly cover everything.
 So if you run into any unique styling situations that either Tailwind or Fanny Pack UI don't cover, then you can simply use plain CSS styles to cover those situations.

-Also, there are some styling situations, such as layouts with grid styles, where it might make more sense to use simple utility classes instead of components.
-So using Tailwind to define your grid layouts, for example, might be a better choice than using a grid component for your layouts.
+Also, there are some styling situations, such as layouts with grid styles, where it might make more sense to use simple utility classes provided by Tailwind instead of using layout or grid components.
+So consider whether using Tailwind classes to layout your pages would be a better option than using layout or grid components.

 To learn more about scalable and maintainable CSS and how a framework like Tailwind can help, please read the following section.